Last updated May 3, 2021

 If you are located outside Australia and choose to provide information to us, please note that we may transfer the information, including Personal Information, to Australia and process it there.

 Access and Correction

 Australian Privacy Principle 6 of the Privacy Act 1988 (Cth) allows you to get access to, and correct, the personal information we hold about you in certain circumstances.
 If you would like to obtain such access, please contact us on the details set out above.

 Australian Privacy Principle 1 of the Privacy Act 1988 (Cth) allows you to make a complaint about any alleged breaches of privacy.
-In order to lodge a complaint with us, please contact via email using email@example.com and provide the following information:
+In order to lodge a complaint with us, please contact us using the details above with the following information:

 Please allow us 30 days to investigate your complaint, after which we will contact you immediately to resolve the issue.

 Retention of Information

 We retain information for as long as required, allowed or we believe it useful, but do not undertake retention obligations.
 We may dispose of information in our discretion without notice, subject to applicable law that specifically requires the handling or retention of information.
 You must keep your own, separate back-up records.